vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

-The `fetchVideos` method must fetch videos of the top 5 user's subscriptions.
+The `fetchVideos` method must fetch videos based on user's subscriptions.
 For simplification, we pick top 5 based on the video publication rate.

-This is how the activity is implemented:
+Note that `fetchVideos` returns a pure value but not ZIO.
+It's necessary to define Activity Methods this way, otherwise you won't be able to invoke Activities in Workflows.

+Once the interface is defined, the next step is to implement the activity logic:
 ```scala mdoc
 // Step 1: define an internal state as we're going to use
 // while loop over the subscriptions